achuthpv/ldap_printer/README.md

 ## Usage
 - To print a file run command `ldap_print`
 - To get account information of all users run `sudo rootaccount.py`.
 You need to be a sudo user.
+  - Pass first argument as filename.
+If it is not present then filename 'printer_account.csv' will be used.
+  - Pass second argument as month for which you want accounting info.
+This should be integer.
+By default it is current month
+  - It generates two files filename and verbose_filename. filename has compact data i.e. total prints per user. vebose_filename has details of all individual print events.

 ## Development
 - Install python development kit by